 This is something that has always been on my mind and that my children ask me all the time.
 Where did God come from?
 It is hard to understand that because we know everything comes from something.
 So how did God come into existence?

 Your children are asking a question that the strong majority of people ask sooner or later.
 Because, as you say, we assume that “everything comes from something,” it makes logical sense to assume that God came from something at some point in time.

 How can God the Father, Son, and the Holy Spirit be together as one?
 When Jesus was baptized, God spoke from above and a dove came and perched on his shoulder.
 How did he do that?

 How this can be we do not know and cannot explain.
 It is not a matter of mathematics or human logic, but a mystery.
 Remember that in the creeds we do not say, “We understand.”
 Instead we say, “We believe.”
-Continued.

 What's the best way to explain the Triune God?
 I understand it's three separate entities in one unity, but just by what I said, am I saying it wrong?
 I want to make sure I'm correct before explaining it.